 Does the Department of Health offer immunizations?

-The Anne Arundel County Department of Health provides immunizations at area health centers by appointment or through scheduled walk-in clinics for children who are eligible for the federal Vaccines for Children Program.
+The Anne Arundel County Department of Health provides immunizations at area health centers by appointment for children who are eligible for the federal Vaccines for Children Program.
 Call the health center closest to you Monday through Friday, from 8:00 a.m. to 4:30 p.m., for information.
 No fee will be charged, but donations up to $10 are appreciated.
 Do not forget to bring a copy of your child's immunization record with you.

 The Vaccines for Children Program provides childhood vaccines free of charge to qualifying children under the age of 19 years old.
 If your child is enrolled in Medical Assistance, uninsured or has health insurance that does not pay for any vaccines, your child might be eligible for free vaccines.

 - Glen Burnie Health Center, 416 A Street, S.W., Glen Burnie, MD 21061, 410-222-6633